SilenZcience/cat_win/ARGUMENTS.md

 Characters within one of the two Substrings can be escaped using a Backslash.
 For example this way it is possible to replace a comma which is also used as the delimeter of both Strings.
 When one of the Substrings contains Whitespaces it is neccessary to encase the entire Parameter with Quotes as defined by the Terminal used.
-It is possible to define multiple replace Arguments.
+In Comparison to the <a href="#replace_queried">replace=X, replace&#42889;X</a> Parameter it is possible to define multiple replace Arguments, a and b are not unicode-escaped and the search Behaviour functions as Normal.

 ```console
 > catw test.txt "[\,,X]" "[\\,/]"